cboulanger/ehrlich-bibliometrie/readme.md

 This notebook contains the code to generate the graphs and figures used in the publication

 > Christian Boulanger, "Ehrlich-Rezeption in den 1970er- und 1980er-Jahren: eine digitale Spurensuche",
-in: Marietta Auer, Ralf Seinecke, Eugen Ehrlich - Kontexte und Rezeptionen, Tübingen: Mohr-Siebeck, 2024.
+in: Marietta Auer, Ralf Seinecke, Eugen Ehrlich - Kontexte und Rezeptionen, Tübingen: Mohr-Siebeck, 2024, S. 389-424.

-The data for the following queries were obtained by querying the Web of Science and OpenAlex databases as well as automatic citation extraction from the full texts of the Zeitschrift für Rechtssoziologie, the Journal of Law and Society and a collection of legal sociology textbooks between 1960 and 1989.
-Expect the data of citation extraction to be partially incorrect and incomplete.
-This is due to the deficiencies of automated extraction at the time of doing the research.
-However, these errors should be evenly distributed and results that do not concern individual values but express larger trends should be relatively reliable.
+The data for the following queries were obtained by querying the Web of Science and OpenAlex databases and by automatic citation extraction from the full texts of the Zeitschrift für Rechtssoziologie, the Journal of Law and Society, and a collection of legal sociology textbooks between 1960 and 1989.
+It is to be expected that the data from the citation extraction will be partially incorrect and incomplete.
+This is due to the shortcomings of the automated extraction at the time of the research.
+However, these errors should be evenly distributed; results that do not concern individual values but express larger trends should be relatively reliable.

 ## Requirements & Configuration